vdatasci/LinkedInFeedScrapy/README.md

 # LinkedInFeedScrapey

-This project helps job seekers find a job easier on LinkedIn by searching through user posts.
-The app logs you into LinkedIn, extracts transforms and loads News Feed articles into a database, then allows users to search posts by key words.
+LinkInFeedScrapey helps job seekers find a job easier on by searching through LinkedIn news feed posts.
+The app logs you into LinkedIn, extracts transforms and loads news feed articles, then allows you to search articles by key words.

 ## Getting Started